speedracr/poodr/FRANK_NOTES.md

 (found via Coveralls)

 We are calling... a method on itself, chained to a call to itself?
+Turns out: We sort of are!
+The essential part here is the `else` loop but in case we're passing a nested array to the function, the `if` part will first jump in and reduce it down one step.
+If we're still at a nested array, a second time etc., until we are left with a nice and shiny unnested array that then gets the sum of its elements added to it.
+(This function takes heavy inspiration from functional programming.)

 ## Strategic question
 Looks to me like we increasingly duct-tape features to the duct-tape.